 Tools like videos and chatbots can help boost engagement during the hiring process while also correcting any misconceptions that manufacturing is behind the times when it comes to technology.

 To retain qualified employees, however, you must also keep them engaged after they’ve been hired.
 In a study by Aberdeen, 34% of employees said they are staying with their current employer because they foresee opportunities to be part of the company’s future growth.

 Succession planning showcases employment growth opportunities.
 Historically, manufacturing companies have invested much more in succession programs for salaried employees than for hourly workers.
 There’s evidence, though, that this pattern started to change even before the pandemic.

 For example, EJ Ajax Metalforming Solutions found a creative way to help workers visualize how they can advance in the company.
 They did this by posting a skills matrix on a bulletin board that lists all the machines and tasks required for each department.
 Ajax also established a state-approved apprenticeship program that enables veterans to work full-time and use their military education benefits to go to college part-time.

 There’s a big trend toward developing internal talent, and this is reflected in software tools.
-With the iCIMS Talent Cloud, the emphasis is not just on attracting, engaging, and hiring talent – it also prioritizes advancing the right talent as they grow.
+With the iCIMS’ internal talent mobility platform, the emphasis is not just on attracting, engaging, and hiring talent – it also prioritizes advancing the right talent as they grow.
 As of October 2020, some 20% of iCIMS customers were already using the platform to advance talent.

 Employers don’t overlook internal candidates with the Talent Cloud because employee information transfers seamlessly between their ATS and HCM.
 Additionally, internal employees can see best-fit roles and new opportunities on internal career sites, and leverage chatbots to recommend open opportunities based on their talent profile and tenure.